bookofproofs/bookofproofs.github.io/_sources/history/18th-century/coulomb.md

 * The importance of Coulomb's law for the development of electromagnetism is examined and discussed.
 * These papers on electricity and magnetism, although the most important of Coulomb's work over this period, were only a small part of the work he undertook.
 * Coulomb worked closely with Bossut, Borda, de Prony, and Laplace over this period.
-* On 26 February 1790 Coulomb's first son was born, although he was not married to Louise Françoise LeProust Desormeaux who was the mother of his son.
 * When the French Revolution began in 1789 Coulomb had been deeply involved with his scientific work.
 * Many institutions were reorganised, not all to Coulomb's liking, and he retired from the Corps du Génie in 1791.
 * Coulomb and Borda retired to the country to do scientific research in a house he owned near Blois.